He Jiankui

 He Jiankui (贺建奎 (Hè Jiànkuí) HUH-_-JEE-enn-_-KWAY; born 1984) is a Chinese biophysicist known for his controversial first use of genome editing in humans in 2018.
+He was listed as one of Times 100 most influential people of 2019, in the section "Pioneers".
+At the same time, he was widely condemned as a mad scientist.

 He served as associate professor of biology at the Southern University of Science and Technology (SUSTech) in Shenzhen, Guangdong, China, before his dismissal from the university in January 2019.
 In November 2018, He announced that he had created the first human genetically edited babies, twin girls who were born modified with HIV resistance in October 2018 and were known by their pseudonyms, Lulu and Nana.
 The announcement was initially praised in the press as a major scientific advancement.
 However, following scrutiny on how the experiment was executed, he received widespread condemnation from the public and scientific community.
 An investigation report showed that he raised money for his research to evade government and university research regulations.

 His research activities were suspended by the Chinese authorities on 29 November 2018, and he was fired by SUSTech on 21 January 2019.
 On 30 December 2019, a Chinese district court found He Jiankui guilty of illegal practice of medicine (equivalent to the crime of "practicing medicine without a license" in many other jurisdictions), (Note: